jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Execution Control
 -----------------

-< A procedure’s calling one of its own clauses, is an unconditional jump >
+< A procedure’s calling one of its own nested procedures, is an unconditional jump >

 < Cover text code entirely, right inside the story.
 Oh, yeah, should I?
 Or should I cover it in the Text Code chapter? >